WHO cites spike in global measles cases | DW | 27.11.2019

 The WHO blamed a steep decline in immunizations, based on an anti-vaccination campaign, for paving the way for a "huge outbreak."

 Measles immunizations were stopped for several months and public distrust was heightened following the deaths of two babies shortly after receiving their shots last year.
-Investigations revealed they had accidentally been given the wrong medication.
+Investigations revealed the vaccine was prepared for injection incorrectly.

 Some 2,500 measles cases have been reported in the nation of 200,000.
 The WHO reports that 37 people have now died from measles in Samoa.